Lead: Elemental form

 Lead metal has several useful mechanical properties, including high density, low melting point, ductility, and relative inertness.
 Many metals are superior to lead in some of these aspects but are generally less common and more difficult to extract from parent ores.
 Lead's toxicity has led to its phasing out for some uses.

+Lead was used to cover the ramparts protecting the ascent to the Alamut Castle in Persia, which could absorb attacks by siege engines.

 Lead has been used for bullets since their invention in the Middle Ages.
 It is inexpensive; its low melting point means small arms ammunition and shotgun pellets can be cast with minimal technical equipment; and it is denser than other common metals, which allows for better retention of velocity.
 It remains the main material for bullets, alloyed with other metals as hardeners.
 Concerns have been raised that lead bullets used for hunting can damage the environment.
+Shotgun cartridges used for waterfowl hunting must today be lead-free in the United States, Canada, and in Europe.

 Lead's high density and resistance to corrosion have been exploited in a number of related applications.
 It is used as ballast in sailboat keels; its density allows it to take up a small volume and minimize water resistance, thus counterbalancing the heeling effect of wind on the sails.
 It is used in scuba diving weight belts to counteract the diver's buoyancy.
 In 1993, the base of the Leaning Tower of Pisa was stabilized with 600 tonnes of lead.
 Because of its corrosion resistance, lead is used as a protective sheath for underwater cables.